-In my last annual message I com nended the postmaster-general' mended the postmaster-general's recommendation for an extension of the parcel post on the rural routes. establishment of a local parcel post on benefit of the farmer and the country storekeeper, and it is desirable that the routes, serving more than 15,000,000 people, should be utilized to the fullest practicable extent.
-Education.
+In my last annual message I comthe postmaster-general's recommendation for an extension of the parcel post on the rural routes.
+The establishment of a local parcel post or rural routes would be to the mutual benefit of the farmer and the country storekeeper, and it is desirable that the routes, serving more than 15,000,000 people, should be utilized to the fullest practicable extent.

-With the limited means hitherto pro-vided, the bureau of e ducation has rendered efficient service, but the con grees has neglected to adequately supply the bureau with means to meet the educational growth of the country, I earnestly recommend that this the national educational office be reme died by adequate appropriations. recommendation is urged by the repre sentatives of our common schools and great state universities and the leading ducators, who all unite in requesting favorable consideration and action by the congress upon this subject.
+With the limited means hitherto pro vided, the bureau of e ducation has rendered efficient service, but the congress has neglected to adequately sup ply the bureau with means to meet th educational growth of the country earnestly recommend that this un fortunate state of affairs as regards the national educational office be reme died by adequate appropriations.
+This recommendation is urged by the repre great state universities and the leading educators, who all unite in requesting favorable consideration and action by the congress upon this subject.